 Okay, you want to get personal?
 I’ll get personal!
 My wife and I have an open relationship!
-Hear that, Cleveland?!
+Hear that, Cleveland?
 We screw around, and we like it!
-It’s OUR choice and none of your goddamn business!
+But it’s our choice and none of your goddamn business!
 So, get over it!

 (to the Interviewer)

 Now, why don’t you tell us all the intimate details of your private life?
 Do you still sleep with your wife?
 Or do you prefer your dog?
 You pathetic little shit!

 This is going to be huge on YouTube!